CarinaTan/open-channel/README.md

 ## How to use the program

-**Example problem**\n
+**Example problem**\r?\n|\r
 *Many segments of the Los Angeles River were "hardened" in past years by covering the riverbed in concrete.
 Along one segment of the river, it is now a concrete trapezoidal channel with a bottom width of 160 ft, a longitudinal slope of 0.0034, and 2H:1V sideslopes (z = 2).
-Assume n = 0.014 and alpha = 1.05.*\n
+Assume n = 0.014 and alpha = 1.05.*\

 *The design discharge for this stretch of the channel is 83,70 cfs.*\n *The depth of water is 15 ft at Point A.*\n